ibm-cloud-docs/containers/ts-worker-dupe-nodes.md

 [Virtual Private Cloud]{: tag-vpc} [Classic infrastructure]{: tag-classic-inf}

 When you run `kubectl get nodes`, you see duplicate worker nodes with the status **`NotReady`**.
 The worker nodes with **`NotReady`** have public IP addresses, while the worker nodes with **`Ready`** have private IP addresses.

+Troubleshoot duplicate worker node issues in your cluster.
+{: shortdesc}

 {: tsSymptoms}

 Older clusters listed worker nodes by the cluster's public IP address.
 Now, worker nodes are listed by the cluster's private IP address.
 When you reload or update a node, the IP address changes, but the reference to the public IP address remains.